xGR: Efficient Generative Recommendation Serving at Scale: Background

 \subsubsection{Generative Recommendation}

-To address these limitations, both academia and industry are pivoting towards GR.
+To address these limitations, the industry pivots towards GR.
 As shown in Figure \ref{fig:gr}, departing from the multi-stage discriminative architecture, GR adopts a Transformer-based unified architecture (e.g., TIGER \cite{rajput2023recommender}, OneRec \cite{deng2025onerec}).
 GR redefines the recommendation task as a \textit{Sequence-to-Item} generation problem: given a user's historical behavior sequence $H = \{x_1, x_2, ..., x_t\}$, the model directly predicts the next most probable item $x_{t+1}$.

 The core driver behind this shift is the scaling law \cite{kaplan2020scaling, han2025mtgr,wang2025scaling}.
 Recent studies indicate that the accuracy of traditional DLRM tends to saturate at a certain scale, whereas Transformer-based GR exhibits strong scalability—recommendation quality improves predictably as model parameters, data volume, and FLOPs increase.
-This drives service providers to deploy deeper and wider models, shifting the system workload toward a compute-intensive profile.